BPChain/private-ethereum/README.md

 ### Docker Setup
 All nodes use the same Dockerfile but have different entrypoints defined in the [`docker-compose.yml`](https://github.com/BPChain/private-ethereum/blob/dev/docker-compose.yml).
 To run the blockchain just start it by running docker-compose up.
-Please note that scaling is allowed only on the xain_node.
+Please note that scaling is allowed only on the eth_node.